Appendix A: Setting SMART goals

 We will decrease the average on-hold wait time from 2 minutes to 1 minute by the end of 2020.

-Based on this, it’s easy to determine what data you will need:
+Based on this, it’s easy to determine what data you’ll need:

 - Current average on-hold wait time